Adaptable, Consultative, Respected

 Successful accreditation signifies to payers, patients, and other healthcare providers that the pharmacy provides an advanced level of high-quality, safe, and efficient patient care in a predictable and measurable way.

-The Telehealth pharmacy practice standards outline specific performance areas for telehealth pharmacy practices to achieve accreditation.
+The community and outpatient pharmacy practice standards outline specific performance areas for community and outpatient pharmacy practices to achieve accreditation.
 The standards focus on three domains:

 1.0 Practice Management

 Within each standard domain are key standards that demonstrate competency in the identified area of community and outpatient pharmacy practice.
 The accompanying narrative for each standard describes the specific criteria for ASHP evaluation of the community or outpatient pharmacy practice to determine consistency with the standards for accreditation within the overall management of medications and clinical pharmacy management of patients.
 The document also includes published best practices and related professional standards.

 All standards are required for accreditation except those designated as a "goal."
 Accredited practices will be expected to work toward these goals.
 As best practices evolve and become more prevalent, standards currently designated as goals will be required for accreditation.

 In order to receive accreditation, patient care and dispensing services provided by the pharmacy practice must demonstrate compliance with applicable state and national regulatory requirements and/or standards established by a recognized organization appropriate for the services provided.

 The pharmacy practice is appropriately managed to allow for safe and effective delivery of services.